alice-lg/alice-lg/README.md

-# Alice LG - Your friendly bird looking glass
+# Alice LG - Your friendly looking glass

 Alice is a frontend to the API exposed by services implementing Barry O'Donovan's